epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 ## Create install.sh For The lakeshore340

 The first file we will create is the `install.sh` script for lakeshore340.
 This is a simple script that fetches the support module from GitHub and builds it.

 These scripts draw heavily on the `ibek` tool to do tasks that most support modules require.
-They are also as close to identical as possible for simple support modules.
+They are also are as close to identical as possible for simple support modules.

 IMPORTANT points to note are:

 - Although we are using `ibek` we are really just automating what an EPICS engineer would do manually.
 This is very much using the vanilla EPICS build system that comes with EPICS base, along with the vanilla Make and Config files that come with each support module.
 These steps are:-

   - make sure we have the necessary system dependencies installed
   - fetch a version of the support module from GitHub